 You served your country.
 You bravely fought the fight.
 You returned home, put together a resume and began your transition into a civilian career.
-What no one probably told you is that the resume is not the key to a new job – your personal brand is!
+What no one probably told you is that the resume is not the key to a new job; your personal brand is.

 Your personal brand already exists in the minds of colleagues, friends and people with whom you served.
-Your behavior and actions over time earned you a reputation – good or bad.
+Your behavior and actions over time earned you a reputation, good or bad.
 For some of you, your reputation is not how you want to be seen, and you might find yourself limited in personal and professional growth.

 The troops who served with Mike saw him as "pushy, arrogant, non-responsive and difficult to be around."
-Mike saw himself as, “driven, assertive and collaborative."
-That's a big difference in perception!
+Mike saw himself as "driven, assertive and collaborative."
+That's a big difference in perception.

 It is in Mike's control to work on that reputation.
 He cannot go back and change what's happened in the past, but he can focus on the values and reputation he desires and make his actions line up with that goal.

-We explored ways that Mike could solicit input from his civilian team, share the recognition of accomplishments, and help mentor younger personnel to grow in their positions.
-All of these intentional steps moved Mike towards a personal brand that closer aligned with the values he believed in – helping others be the best they can be.
+We explored ways that Mike could solicit input from his civilian team, share the recognition of accomplishments and help mentor younger personnel to grow in their positions.
+All of these intentional steps moved Mike toward a personal brand that more closely aligned with the values he believed in -- helping others be the best they can be.

 Business professionals live in the world of differentiation, value propositions and competitive advantage.
 Business schools taught us to capture the attention of target audiences with compelling and relevant messaging.
 At all levels of the civilian work environment, individuals are embracing the power of personal branding to intentionally build a reputation for themselves that attracts opportunities to them.

-Personal branding starts with you Personal branding begins by understanding what you are passionate about, what you value and how you live an authentic life.
+Personal branding begins by understanding what you are passionate about, what you value and how you live an authentic life.
 What would you fight for?
 The personal branding process starts with you and your goals.

 What led you to a military career?
 What passions did you bring forward in your service that are relevant as you transition to a civilian career?
 What makes you stand out in the minds of your colleagues?

 Next, you need to understand your audience's needs.
-In personal branding we strive to make ourselves relevant and compelling to a specific target audience.
+In personal branding, we strive to make ourselves relevant and compelling to a specific target audience.
 Not everyone will get your jokes or feel comfortable around you.

 The key to personal branding and reputation management is showing up consistently and authentically.
 Instead of trying to please everyone or acting like someone you're not, focus on the highest value you have to offer and target a specific audience with the lowest resistance to your offer.

 Consider the words you choose, the people you associate with and the way you present yourself to others.
-All of these items create a perception – You can be in control of how you want to be perceived, the reputation you want in the world, then intentionally create a path in that direction.
+All of these items create a perception; you can be in control of how you want to be perceived, the reputation you want in the world, then intentionally create a path in that direction.

 Lida Citroën, a branding expert based in Denver, has made a career of helping people and companies create new or enhanced identities.
 She is donating her time, expertise and effort to help returning war veterans learn how to compete in a civilian, particularly corporate, career.